Teacher Certification

 Category: Literacy teaching

-28. Which of the following is NOT a good way to teach phonics?
+28. Which of the following is not beneficial for listening to stories?

 29 / 40